Ancient Rome: Julio-Claudian dynasty

 Nero sent his general, Suetonius Paulinus, to invade modern-day Wales, where he encountered stiff resistance.
-The Celts there were independent, tough and resistant to tax collectors and fought Paulinus, as he battled his way across from east to west.
-It took him a long time to reach the north west coast, and in 60 AD he finally crossed the Menai Strait to the sacred island of Mona (Anglesey), the last stronghold of the druids.
+The Celts there were independent, tough, resistant to tax collectors, and fought Paulinus as he battled his way across from east to west.
+It took him a long time to reach the north-west coast, and in 60 AD he finally crossed the Menai Strait to the sacred island of Mona (Anglesey), the last stronghold of the druids.
 His soldiers attacked the island and massacred the druids: men, women and children, destroyed the shrine and the sacred groves and threw many of the sacred standing stones into the sea.
 While Paulinus and his troops were massacring druids in Mona, the tribes of modern-day East Anglia staged a revolt led by queen Boadicea of the Iceni.
 The rebels sacked and burned Camulodunum, Londinium and Verulamium (modern-day Colchester, London and St Albans respectively) before they were crushed by Paulinus.
 Boadicea, like Cleopatra before her, committed suicide to avoid the disgrace of being paraded in triumph in Rome.
-The fault of Nero in this rebellion is debatable but there was certainly an impact (both positive and negative) upon the prestige of his regime.

 Nero is widely known as the first persecutor of Christians and for the Great Fire of Rome, rumoured to have been started by the emperor himself.
-In 59 AD he murdered his mother and in 62 AD, his wife Claudia Octavia.
-Never very stable, he allowed his advisers to run the government while he slid into debauchery, excess, and madness.
-He was married three times, and had numerous affairs with both men and women, and, according to some rumours, even his mother.
 A conspiracy against Nero in 65 AD under Calpurnius Piso failed, but in 68 AD the armies under Julius Vindex in Gaul and Servius Sulpicius Galba in modern-day Spain revolted.
 Deserted by the Praetorian Guards and condemned to death by the senate, Nero killed himself.